EFL - ESL activities and games for teaching 'just', 'yet', 'already', 'since' and 'for'

 Bucket list: A list of experiences or achievements that a person hopes to have or accomplish during their lifetime.

-Start off by eliciting or explaining the meaning of a bucket list on the board and tell the students to create one (10 items is enough).
-Next, students swap books and take turns interviewing each other.
-The interviewee must pretend that they have already done 5 of these things.
-The interviewer should ask follow-up questions about each item.
 Demo this with another student first and teach some follow-up questions for affirmative and negative responses.
 Tell the students to remember their partner's answers because they will be quizzed on them later.

 When the students have finished with the previous exercise, go around the class asking each to report on their partner's bucket list.
 Keep the questions open and general: